 Deck Building Project: Building Stairs For Decks

-Firstly, there are set rise and runs for various types of stairs depending on the usage.
+Firstly, there are a set range of rise and run values for various types of stairs depending on the usage.
 Go to the building code page to learn more about the variances for stair rises and

 Styles of Stairs

-The stairs built for this deck used a solid stringer which gives a
+The stairs built for this deck used a solid stringer which gives it a

-very nice finished look and added strength because the stringer is
+very nice finished look as well as added strength because the stringer is so solid.

 The Rule of Thumb for Decks

 A seven to seven and three quarter inch rise is the right range for

 an outdoor deck.
 Tread size should fall within eight to twelve inches.

 On commercial buildings and interior residential stairs the rise